hypered/refli.be/README.md

 # Refli

-Exploring how Belgian compensations are computed.
+→ Exploring how Belgian compensations are computed.

+The goal of Refli is to make Belgian employee compensation rules approachable for everyone, by providing documentation, data, and computation tools.
+Those should be relevant for everyone, including professionals and developers.

+This project is currently in an early stage.

 # Withholding tax